MicrosoftDocs/azure-docs/articles/azure-monitor/insights/container-insights-livelogs-setup.md

 ## Authentication model

-The live data and metrics features utilizes the Kubernetes API, identical to the `kubectl` command-line tool.
+The Live Data and Metrics (preview) features utilizes the Kubernetes API, identical to the `kubectl` command-line tool.
 The Kubernetes API endpoints utilize a self-signed certificate, which your browser will be unable to validate.
 This feature utilizes a internal proxy to validate the certificate with the AKS service, ensuring the traffic is trusted.

 The Azure portal prompts you to validate your login credentials for an Azure Active Directory cluster, and redirect you to the client registration setup during cluster creation (and re-configured in this article).
 This behavior is similar to the authentication process required by `kubectl`.